 GenAge Database of Ageing-Related Genes

-Welcome to GenAge, a manually curated database of genes related to ageing.
-GenAge is divided into genes related to longevity and/or ageing in model organisms and ageing-related human genes.
-The section on human ageing-related genes includes the few genes directly related to ageing in humans and the best candidate genes obtained from model organisms.
-Human genes are thus considerably better annotated and may serve as a starting point for future studies, including genetic association studies, or even for exploiting clinical interventions in human ageing.
+Welcome to GenAge, the benchmark database of genes related to ageing.
+GenAge is divided into genes related to longevity and/or ageing in model organisms (yeast, worms, flies, mice, etc.) and ageing-related human genes.
+The section on human ageing-related genes includes the few genes directly related to ageing in humans plus the best candidate genes obtained from model organisms.
+Human genes are thus considerably better annotated and include more information.
+GenAge is manually curated by experts to ensure high-quality content.

-A list of genes analyzed for their possible association with human longevity are also available.
+You can view GenAge's statistics.
+Release notes for the current build are also available.
 Though deprecated, a list of genes that may modulate ageing in mammals and a list of genes related to ageing in model organisms clustered according to functional groups are available as well.
-Also available is a database of genes commonly altered during ageing drawn from a microarray study.

 Conditions of Use, Credits, and Feedback

 If you find an error or wish to propose another gene to be included in the database, please contact us.
 To receive the latest GenAge news and announcements, such as notification when new builds are released, please join the HAGR-news mailing list.